GitMje/gitmje.github.io/_posts/2021-09-20-dry-pipelines.md

 We duplicate way too much code in scripting and pipelines, which leads to bloat, complexity, and inconsistencies.
 Do not Repeat Yourself (DRY) is a core tenant of software development, but unfortunately the principle is rarely applied in pipeline scripting code and YML configuration.

-More to come on this subject.
+More to come on this subject ...

 - [Azure Pipelines YAML Templates](https://medium.com/swlh/azure-pipelines-yaml-templates-194bd35e8aa6){:target="\_blank"}.